redwebcreation/nest/README.md

 	return nil
 }

-// An helpful description for the command, if you don't know what to write, leave it blank
+// A helpful description for the command, if you don't know what to write, leave it blank
 // so that it can be spotted by linters

 // VersionCommand prints out the current version func /* New[command]Command */ NewVersionCommand() *cobra.Command {
 	cmd := &cobra.Command{